taxjarsam/taxjar-developers/source/blog/2015-01-22-building-the-smartcalcs-api-demo.md

 ## Generating & Parsing JavaScript

-CodeMirror is an open source text editor used in thousand of sites and apps, including Adobe Brackets and Bitbucket.
+CodeMirror is an open source text editor used in thousands of sites and apps, including Adobe Brackets and Bitbucket.
 It's lightweight and easy to customize.
 Check out [react-codemirror](https://github.com/JedWatson/react-codemirror) to use it as a component in React.
 For the API demo, I wanted a quasi-editable text editor that could generate code based on presets but also allow developers to experiment with different values.

 [Generating the code](https://github.com/taxjar/taxjar-developers/blob/master/source/javascripts/demo/components/Sandbox.jsx#L16) was straightforward.
 I used a simple [string format utility](https://github.com/yields/fmt) and `JSON.stringify` to build a sample API call.